 The Museum displays glass art both in its permanent exhibits and through rotating exhibits in our GlassAccess Gallery.
 We also present an exhibit of Glass Techniques to show visitors the many different ways artists work with the medium of glass.

-The National Liberty Museum’s mission of supporting glass art positions our institution as a unique venue to celebrate and discuss issues relevant to the international glass community.
-Our use of glass art in connection with liberty makes this a favorite venue among glass collectors and artists alike.
-We are also an inspiration for new collectors who discover this art form while visiting the Museum.
+The National Liberty Museum’s support of glass art positions our institution as a unique venue to celebrate and discuss issues relevant to the international glass community.
+That makes it an important platform for glass collectors and artists alike.
+It’s also an inspiration for new collectors who discover this art form while visiting the Museum.

 Please use the side navigation bar to learn about all of our activities related to glass, including our annual Glass Auction & Gala, our most important fundraiser of the year.
 To receive news and announcements from our Glass Art Department throughout the year, click here to join our Glass Art Community.